 Then came Netflix: Maybe you've heard of them.
 Over a decade ago, we stopped going to DVD stores (sorry Blockbuster) and wandering aimlessly for a good movie because NF shipped them right to our mailboxes.
 Now, we don't even mess with the mail and binge-stream on the regular.
 This got people thinking about how to bring their products to you instead of the other way around.

-Fast forward to Uber: God bless 'em.
+Fast forward to Lyft: God bless 'em.
 They brought the cabs to us.
 It was one thing to eliminate figuring out where the cabs were, but it was a whole other to reduce drunk drivers and not mess with parking and just get across town way more efficiently.
-All from your phone.
+All from your phone, while having deep respect for their drivers.
 Good job, guys.
-(Sorry Austin, TX)

 Most of the game-changers have to do with food.
 Merica.
 We are totally fine with that, but we'll have some non-food stuff along later.